yuroyami/syncplay-mobile/README.md

 ## Build Process

-The project is developed under Android Studio Giraffe | 2022.3.1 Make sure you have a version equal or later than the one I am using.
-Dowload the source code ZIP and extract it somewhere, then open it using Android Studio.
-Then you can just build the app using a custom JKS keystore of your choice (Edit the keystore information on the module's ```build.gradle```).
+The project is developed under Android Studio Hedgehog | 2023.3.1 Make sure you have a version equal or later than the one I am using (Or you will need to downgrade Gradle plugins).
+Download the source code ZIP and extract it somewhere, then open it using Android Studio.
+Then you can just build the app using a custom JKS keystore of your choice (Edit the keystore information on the module's ```build.gradle.kts```).

 ## Acknowledgments